Quasolaris/Hacked-for-Nuclear-War/SCS_documentation/report_template.md

 The objective was likely to:

 * Render the vessel **mission-incapable**
-* Avoid escalation through overt attack
+* Push escalation to provoke or execute attack with SLBM
+* Start nuclear war under cover of our nations asset
 * Undermine confidence in system reliability
 * Force resource diversion to inspections and refits

-This aligns with ACTOR K doctrine emphasizing **strategic paralysis over destruction**.
+This aligns with __APT_ACTOR__ doctrine emphasizing **strategic paralysis and covert destruction**.

 ---